-This was a new one for me, without fail every expat I meet here has either rented from other expats or bought their home all of which is well covered and to me a well-known and fairly painless and simple process but renting from French owners it appears has quite different requirements.
+Every expat I meet here has either rented from other expats or bought their home all of which is well covered and to me a well-known and fairly painless and simple process.
+But renting from French owners it appears has quite different requirements.

 Renting in France though is not quite so simple.
 There are agencies who advertise properties for rent and there are ads in local papers, shop noticeboards etc. as per normal.
-However as a foreigner renting in France there are some hoops to jump through as landlords usually require a lot of paperwork and guarantees before they take you on as a tenant.
+However as a foreigner renting in France there are some hoops to jump through.
+Landlords usually require a lot of paperwork and guarantees before they take you on as a tenant.

-This can of course be very testing if you’re a foreigner looking to rent in France – and don’t even mention Paris where there’s such a lack of rental property available that not only will you need to provide the paperwork but you’ll have to compete with everyone else looking for rental property and that means the high earners will win over those less fortunate every time.
+This can of course be very testing if you’re a foreigner looking to rent in France.
+And don’t even mention Paris where there’s such a lack of rental property available that not only will you need to provide the paperwork but you’ll have to compete with everyone else looking for rental property.
+All of which means the high earners will win over those less fortunate every time.